Hank Pym: 2000s

 As Yellowjacket, Pym is a central character in the Civil War storyline, joining those heroes that support the Superhuman Registration Act.
 At the conclusion of the Civil War, Pym is named "Man of the Year" by Time magazine for his role in freeing several captive anti-registration heroes.
 Pym becomes one of the administrators at Camp Hammond, a U.S. military base in Stamford, Connecticut, for the training of registered superheroes in the government program The Initiative.
 Pym and Janet's relationship fails, and Pym again begins a romantic relationship with teammate Tigra.

 Following the publication of Civil War, Marvel's Secret Invasion storyline uses flashbacks to present the then-current version of the character as an impostor who replaced the real Pym at some point in the books' fictional history prior to the events of Civil War.
 This impostor is an extraterrestrial of the shape-shifting Skrull race participating in a covert invasion of Earth; Pym's experiences throughout the Civil War series and related series are retold in brief from the perspective of the impostor and its allies.
 The impostor is exposed and defeated by the hero Crusader.
 After the final battle between Earth's heroes and the Skrulls, Pym is found with other "replaced" heroes in a Skrull vessel.
 When Janet is seemingly killed in battle, Pym takes on a new superhero persona, the Wasp, in tribute to her.
 He rejoins the Avengers and eventually leads the team.

 The cosmic entity Eternity reveals to Pym that he is Earth's "Scientist Supreme", the scientific counterpart to Earth's Sorcerer Supreme.
-The Norse trickster-god Loki later claims to have been posing as Eternity in order to manipulate Pym.
+The Norse trickster-god Loki later claims to have been posing as Eternity to manipulate Pym.